ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 standard YANG data model for Network Inventory data instead of using vendors proprietary APIs.

-{{!RFC8348}} defines a YANG data model for the management of the hardware on a single server and therefore it is more applicable to the domain controller towards the network elements rather than at the domain controller interface to upper applications.
+{{!RFC8348}} defines a YANG data model for the management of the hardware on a single server and therefore it is more applicable to the domain controller towards the network elements rather than at the northbound interface of a network controller (e.g., toward an application or another hierarchical network controller).
 However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network inventory data model presented in this document.

 Network Inventory is a collection of data for network devices and their components managed by a specific management system.
 Per the